The skills, resources, and networking that will get you to your goal

 If you weren’t already aware, forgetting is a key component of learning.
 Each time you forget something and relearn it, it goes into your brain a bit deeper and a bit more thoroughly.
 Each time you relearn, your brain makes new connections with other things you learned, helping you understand more about the context of what you’re trying to do.
 And each time you relearn, you’re making it clear to your brain that this particular topic is worth stashing away in its long-term memory.

 But if you set out trying to memorize everything, you’re going to have a hard time.
-Instead, don’t worry about forgetting things: knowing where to look them up is much more important about memorizing the specific Swift code to accomplish something.
+Instead, don’t worry about forgetting things: knowing where to look them up is much more important than memorizing the specific Swift code to accomplish something.
 When you forget something and have to relearn it, I encourage you to think of that as a good thing – that information will sink in deeper the second, third, and tenth time you learn it, so you’re doing your brain a favor.

 The second most problem I see folks hit is what I call shiny object syndrome – they find a tutorial series that works well for them and start making some progress, but after a week or two of that they see some other tutorial series they want to follow and jump ship to that instead.
 I’ve had folks email me saying they’ve tried four, five, or even six different series and are – for some weird reason – finding they aren’t learning anything.